braindef/word-stats/readme.txt

 4. Stats page displaying monthly words per author.

 == Changelog ==
+= 1.5.5 =
+* Added option to disable counting words from drafts and posts pending review.
+* Fixed bug when counting words for the first time.
+* Tested on WordPress 3.2-beta2

 = 1.5.4 =
 * Now contributor and Author users can view their own monthly word stats.
 Admin and Editor can view monthly stats from all users.
 * Word count stats are calculated for drafts and pending posts too.